netguru/nodejs-recruitment-task/README.md

 -----

+# Documentation

+Documentation is provided by Swagger on `/api-docs` on `movies` container.

 # Instructions

 There are no `Dockerfile` files, everything Docker related is configured inside `docker-compose.yml`.
 Thanks to that there is no need for building containers.